wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 1.  **Event Bus** (`recursive/utils/event_bus.py`): Handles the emission of events from the agent.
 2.  **Instrumentation Points**: Strategic locations in the codebase where events are emitted to track agent execution using the Event Bus.
 3.  **Redis Stream**: (`agent_events` by default) Acts as the message broker for real-time event distribution.
-4.  **SQLite Database**: (`runs/events.db` by default) Persistently stores all events, node data, and graph structure for analysis and session replay.
+4.  **SQLite Database**: (`runs/events.db` by default) Persistently stores all events, node data, graph structure, and raw plan data for analysis and session replay.
 5.  **Database Manager** (`recursive/utils/db_manager.py`): Manages the SQLite connection, schema creation, and data storage/retrieval logic.
 6.  **WebSocket Server** (`recursive/utils/ws_server.py`): A FastAPI server that:
     - Reads events from the Redis stream.
-    - Stores events and related graph data into the SQLite database via the `DatabaseManager`.
+    - Stores events and related data (nodes, edges, plans) into the SQLite database via the `DatabaseManager`.
     - Updates in-memory state managers (`EventStateManager`, `GraphStateManager`) for real-time API access.
+    - **On startup (if `RELOAD_LATEST_SESSION=true`):**
-    - Optionally reloads the latest run state from the database on startup.
+      - Loads the graph structure (nodes, edges) directly from the DB into `GraphStateManager`.
+      - Loads the full event history from the DB and replays it into `EventStateManager` for historical context.
     - Forwards live events to connected WebSocket clients.
     - Serves the React UI.